- <div

 International credits: Courses taken outside the United States (including courses taken during study-abroad programs) must be submitted to and approved for credit by the Academic Appeals Board prior to evaluation by the Office of the Registrar.

-Step 4: Register for courses online beginning November 13 through the start of classes.
+Step 4: Register for courses online through the start of classes.

 Using the conversation with your advisor as a guide, complete your registration online.
 A registration guide will be emailed to you with detailed instructions on how to register using our online system.
 Log into my.lakeforest and click on the “Students” tab.
 Once on that page, click the link on the left: “Registration.”
 From here, you can view the schedule and register for courses.
 If you run into any difficulties with registration, contact Katie Isler (contact info on the right side of this page).

 Step 5: Schedule a meeting with you advisor.